We couldn't copy the note. Please try again.

 - Return if symptoms worsen or if new symptoms develop such as chest pain, shortness of breath, or fainting

-- Referral to ER if severe chest pain, severe shortness of breath, or fainting occurs
+- Go to ER if severe chest pain, severe shortness of breath, or fainting occurs